macmullensantiago/Apuntes--/README.md

      It's a sequence of specific instructions that I do in order.
 Along the way I have some tests and depending on the value of that test, I may change where I am in that            sequence of instructions.

-  # Program is a recipe
+  ### Program is a recipe
      * Given a set fixed of primitives a good programmer can program anything.
+     * Our goal is to take problems a break them into these computational steps, these sequence of instructions that allow us to take capture that process.

+  ### Static semantics
+     * Which expressions makes sense.
+     Semantics - What the meaning of this piece of code is?

+  ### Statements
+    * Legal commands that Python can interpret
+      - Print, assignment

+  ### Expressions
+    * Operands
+      - In computing, an operand is the part of a computer instruction which specifies what data is to be manipulated or operated on, while at the same time representing the data itself.
+    * Operators
+     - In computer programming, operators are constructs defined within programming languages which behave generally like functions, but which differ syntactically or semantically.

+  ### Data Structures - Types and Values
+      A data type is a classification of data which tells the compiler or interpreter how the programmer intends to use the data.
+Most programming languages support various types of data, including integer, real, character or string, and Boolean.
+    * Numbers
+      - Intergers
+      - Floats
+    * Strings -  Strings are strings
+    * Booleans

+    * Numbers
+     - 3 - interger
+     - 3.14 - floating point
+    * Strings
+     -'abc'

-  # What is programming?
+  ### What is programming?
      * It's about making software.

-  # What is software?
+  ### What is software?
      * It's what runs in our hardware, runs in our computer.
      * Software is the files that you can open up in your computer and you can interact with.
      * It's what is written using programming code.

-  # What is code?
+  ### What is code?
      * Code is just a technical implementation of algorithms, wich are step-by-step instructions for solving problems.

- # What share in common computer programs?
+ ### What share in common computer programs?
      * Functions: A function is a block of code that performs a task.
      * Loops: A loop is used to execute a group of instructions or a block of code multiple times, without writing it repeatedly.
      * Conditions: Conditional statements check whether a programmer-specified Boolean condition is true or false.